 Training sample: Analysts from Creavo Medical Technologies extracted the MCG parameters from the MCG data by applying signal processing algorithms to extract the MCG waveform for each channel (sensor), selecting intervals on the MCG waveform from which the MCG parameters were calculated, and applying algorithms to determine the MCG parameters.
 All MCG parameters that could be potentially used for predictors of diagnostic status (ACS & non-ACS) were identified and the most pertinent parameters for predicting ACS determined.
 Methods used included, but were not limited to, dimensionality reduction, univariate and multivariate analysis.
 Using the pertinent predictors, a supervised classification model was fitted to the training dataset.
 Assessment of the training model was conducted using several key performance indicators including receiving-operator characteristic (ROC) analysis.
 An appropriate threshold for rule-out was selected by identifying the point on the ROC curve where sensitivity exceeded 98%.
 Another model was created using a combination of MCG parameters and clinical MACS score to estimate the probability of ACS.

 During derivation it was found that a number of scans were too complex for meaningful analysis and interpretation.
-In practice, an uninterpretable scan would not allow rule-out, so these scans were automatically coded as MCG positive (i.e. ACS probability = 1).
+These scans were automatically coded as MCG positive (i.e. ACS probability = 1).
+We felt this best reflected clinical practice, whereby an uninterpretable scan would require further investigation rather than allowing ACS rule-out.

 Validation sample: An independent statistician applied the MCG and MCG+MACS algorithms to the validation sample data to construct ROC curves, estimate the area under the ROC (AUROC) and estimate the sensitivity and specificity of each algorithm at the rule-out threshold.
-We also undertook stratified analysis of MCG sensitivity and specificity in low (MACS score < 7%), moderate (7-25%) and high-risk (MACS score >25%) groups.
+We also undertook stratified analysis of MCG sensitivity and specificity in low, moderate and high-risk groups.
 We estimated the prognostic accuracy of the MCG by calculating the relative risk of MACE with a positive MCG result compared to a negative result.

 All participants provided written informed consent.
 The protocol was approved by the Sheffield Research Ethics Committee (reference 16/YH/0454).
 The study was prospectively registered at ClinicalTrials.gov (NCT02921438), see https://clinicaltrials.gov/ct2/show/NCT02921438 .